 Cyber Incident Response is foundational when defining the cyber maturity of an organization, and speaks volumes about the attention placed on cybersecurity by the board and its executives.
 It is deemed by the industry as a critical and defining risk factor as it can easily cripple an organization depending on the nature of the breach.

 Preparing for a cyber incident is tough work.
-It is complicated and it requires a great deal of diligence and discipline.
+It is complicated and requires a great deal of diligence and discipline.
 It also requires a great deal of collaboration amongst all the key stakeholders.
-Simply put, its a big production.
+Simply put, it’s a big production.

 The goal is not to prevent a cyber incident.
 That is just inevitable.
 The goal is to mitigate the risks associated with cyber incidents, especially the damage it can cause to an organization from a brand and financial standpoint.

 As a trusted cybersecurity partner, CTRL Group works with clients as an extension of their team to help them obtain a deep and accurate understanding of their cyber capabilities, as well as benchmark their cyber maturity against best in class practices and standards.
 This then sets us up for delivering a functional and practical solution to helping clients build strong incident response capabilities and be able to handle incidents well when they occur.

-We’ve compiled a list of 10 tips that we commonly share with our clients before we embark on a incident response journey with them.
+We’ve compiled a list of 10 tips that we commonly share with our clients before we embark on an incident response journey with them.

 Note that these are simply broad tips and a professional cybersecurity partner is needed to assist with the development and implementation of your incident response capabilities.

 - Identify your stakeholders’ security requirements and expectations in the event of a cybersecurity incident.

-- Define and assign roles to the team that will be handling management of the incident.
+- Define and assign roles to the team that will be managing the incident.

 - Brainstorm with your business team the nightmare scenarios with the greatest potential impact on the business.